jeremyButtler/freezeTB/README.md

 ## Mac

-This  should work, but I am not sure.
-You will need to install the dependencies by homebrew.
+In theory this should work, in pratice I have no idea.

 ```
 git clone https://github.com/jeremybuttler/freezeTB